“Only you can change and grow yourself in a relationship.”

 Partner 2:

-1. More assertive, able to express my feelings in a respectful manner—and be more honest about my feelings.
+I am more assertive, able to express my feelings respectfully—and be more honest.

 —————————————————————